Batch Process Trigger Daily API

 ⚠️

-The batch process can be triggered only once per UTC day
+The batch process runs only once per UTC day

 All date comparisons use UTC.
+The batch process runs once per day, whether it was started on demand or at its scheduled hour.
 After a successful trigger, any further trigger on the same UTC day returns 400 Bad Request with Cannot trigger daily — it was already triggered today.
 Plan your trigger timing around the UTC day boundary, not your local time.

 The TriggerDaily endpoint lets you trigger your tenant's batch process on demand, instead of waiting for the fixed time configured during onboarding.
 Use it when a daily file has finished uploading and you want Optimove to start processing the new data right away.